-This case bears none of the hallmarks warranting Supreme Court review.
-See ARCAP 23(d)(3).
-The Court of Appeals applied settled Arizona law to reach the correct result under the text of the City Charter.
-Moreover, several Arizona decisions already address these issues, and the Members do not contend that any of those decisions are in conflict or should be overruled.
-The Court should deny the Petition.
+The Court of Appeals applied settled Arizona law to reach the correct result under the text of the Phoenix City Charter.
+Several Arizona decisions already address these issues, and the Members do not contend that any of those decisions are in conflict or should be overruled.
+The Court should deny review.

-RESPECTFULLY SUBMITTED this 3rd day of September, 2019.
+RESPECTFULLY SUBMITTED this 30th day of October, 2019.